build-on-aws/bedrock-agent-txt2sql/README.md

 ![Athena query button](Streamlit_App/images/athena_query_edit_btn.png)

-- Next, we will need to create an Athena database.
+- Next, we will create an Athena database.
 While on the Editor tab, copy/paste the following query

 in the empty query screen.
 After, select Run: